Yaadein (2001 film): Cast

+Production

+Initially, Ameesha Patel was approached for the female lead.
+However, she declined due to her unavailability.
+Therefore, Kareena Kapoor was signed, marking her first of several films opposite Hrithik Roshan.
+Patel later said she was lucky to have missed out on the film, as it was a box office failure.

 Soundtrack

-Music for the film's soundtrack was composed by Anu Malik and lyrics written by Anand Bakshi.
+Music for the film's soundtrack was composed by Anu Malik, with lyrics written by Anand Bakshi.
 Subhash Ghai wanted A. R. Rahman to compose for the film, but the latter declined the offer, since he was busy with the work of Bombay Dreams.
 According to the Indian trade website Box Office India, with 2.2 million units sold, the film's soundtrack album was the year's seventh highest-selling Bollywood music album.
 Tips, that distributed the album in the market, collected more than ₹6.5 crore from the sales.